melsheikh92/rent_ready_app/README.md

  ![enter image description here](https://github.com/melsheikh92/rent_ready_app/blob/master/ReadMeAssets/feature.png?raw=true)
  # Responsive design
-I realy on handling master-details screen based on the screen size if tablet or web it will open as SplitView but for mobile master screen being handled as list/grid or accounts and when one is selected it opens on another screen used [split_view](https://pub.dev/packages/split_view) to handle it.
+I relay on handling master-details screen based on the screen size if tablet or web it will open as SplitView but for mobile master screen being handled as list/grid or accounts and when one is selected it opens on another screen used [split_view](https://pub.dev/packages/split_view) to handle it.
 Both Mobile or tablet/web are relying on the same bloc to provide the state for them but behaves differently based on the device screen size.
 |  ![enter image description here](https://github.com/melsheikh92/rent_ready_app/blob/master/ReadMeAssets/mobile.png?raw=true)|  ![enter image description here](https://github.com/melsheikh92/rent_ready_app/blob/master/ReadMeAssets/web_tablet.png?raw=true)|
 |--|--|